 Lawsuits Against PFAS

-#1 Aqueous Film Forming Foam (AFFF)
+#1 PFAS in Aqueous Film Forming Foam (AFFF)

 #2 PFAS in Food Packaging

 The majority of lawsuits about PFAS in food packaging were filed in Illinois, California, and New York.
-Companies facing lawsuits include: Burger King Corp., Conagra Brands, Inc., Keurig Dr. Pepper Inc., J.M.
+Companies facing lawsuits include: Burger King Corp., Conagra Brands, Inc., Keurig, Dr. Pepper Inc., J.M.
 Smucker Company, and more.
 In 2022, class-action lawsuits were filed against McDonald’s and Burger King for allegedly selling food that can create dangerous health problems.
 Consumer Report conducted a test on numerous types of food packing, not just from McDonald’s and Burger King, and found PFAS chemicals in many papers used to wrap burgers, bags for fries, and containers for salads.

 #3 PFAS in Textiles